muratk5n/thirdwave/en/README.md

 Not a small effect there.. since we time shifted, hint at causation

-That means it takes ~2 years for house price changes to effect rent changes.
+That means it takes ~2 years for house price changes to effect rents.

 If there is mega rent increase now there was mega house price increase starting 2 years ago.